university-of-auckland/kafka-http-sink-connector/README.md

 - DROP_MESSAGE:
   <br> Drop the message and move to processing the next message in que.
 Failures from the callback request are ignored.
   <br> Use this strategy if you do not care about loosing messages.

 - STOP_TASK:
   <br> Immediately stop the connector. **No new messages in the que would be consumed.** `The connector would have to be manually restarted so that it starts to consume messages again.`
   <br> Use this strategy if you do not want to loose any message.
 The application is continuously monitored for any errors and connector restart can be manually triggered.

+- DEAD_LETTER_QUEUE
+  <br> Send the message to the dead letter queue.

 > - If the response does not contain a retry indicator the connector would assume retry= true and will retry the message as per the back-off strategy.
 > - If their is no retry indicator and the HTTP status is one of the below the connector will retry the message as per the back-off strategy and STOP if not successful.